At Highlands Healthcare, we focus on improving the long-term health of our patients.

 ENT | Head & Neck Surgeon

+Sam initially fell in love with surgery due to the way in which a patient can be cured so quickly.
 Sam spent his childhood growing up in rural and remote NSW.
 Before high school he lived in Collarenebri, Lightning Ridge, Rouchel and Bendemeer.

 When he approached high school age his parents moved to a sheep and cattle farm between Walcha and Uralla in the Northern Tablelands.
 He went to school in Armidale before completing his Bachelor of Medicine at the University of Newcastle, NSW.